 - 13.1 Beti Bachao Beti Padhao(BBBP) scheme shall be operated/implemented under the Centrally Sponsored Umbrella Scheme namely, Mission for Protection and Empowerment for Women with 100% financial assistance for District Level component of the scheme.
-The Grant in Aid(GIA) shall be released by the Ministry of Women and Child Development, Government of India (GoI) directly to the District Collector/District Magistrate of the selected district. - 13.2 The component -wise requirement of funds for the year 2017-18, 2018-19 & 2019-20 is at Annexure-IV which reflects a total requirement of Rs.
+The Grant in Aid(GIA) shall be released by the Ministry of Women and Child Development, Government of India (GoI) directly to the District Collector/District Magistrate of the selected district.
+There is no provision for Direct Benefit Transfer (DBT) under the BBBP Scheme - 13.2 The component -wise requirement of funds for the year 2017-18, 2018-19 & 2019-20 is at Annexure-IV which reflects a total requirement of Rs.
 1132.5 Crore.
 The component wise budget allocation for Central level is at Anexure-V; District level component at Annexure-VI alongwith the district level norms at Annexure-VII. - 13.3 The District Authorities shall have a separate designated BBBP Account operated by District Collector/ District Magistrate for implementing the scheme at the grassroots level.
 The details of the bank account open (name of the bank, branch, account number, address) along with IFSC Code, Mobile Number, may be intimated to this Ministry for transfer of funds through Public Financial Management System (PFMS).
 The details related to PFMS registeration, performa and mandate form is placed at Annexure VIII. - 13.4 The funds to the District Collector/ District Magistrate shall be released in two installments as per the proposals received from the respective Districts for District level activities as per the BBBP scheme guidelines. - 13.5 District Action Plans (DAP) shall be prepared by DC/DM of the concerned District and shall be shared with Department of WCD/Social Welfare and Ministry of WCD, Government of India.
-The approval of DAP will be conveyed by the WCD Ministry. - 13.6 Monitoring/review to be done by State WCD department/ Social Welfare department through State Resource Center for Women (SRCW) wherever it exists. - 13.7 The District Collector/District Magistrate shall furnish the UC, SoE and Physical Progress Report directly to the MWCD (with a copy marked to the Principal Secretary, Deptt.
-Of WCD/Social Welfare of the respective State Govt./UT Admin.) in respect of the expenditure incurred on implementation of the Scheme in the District. - 13.8 Review of expenditure and performance to be done half yearly by State task force. - 13.9 The districts have to submit the financial progress of expenditure and Physical report before the release of second installment of the financial year.
+The approval of DAP will be conveyed by the WCD Ministry. - 13.6 Monitoring/review to be done by State WCD department/ Social Welfare department through State Resource Center for Women (SRCW) wherever it exists. - 13.7 The District Collector/District Magistrate shall furnish the UC, SoE & District Action Plan with signature, seal and submit directly to MWCD (with a copy marked to Pl.
+Secy of WCD/ Social Welfare of the respective State Govt./UT Admin.) in respect of the expenditure incurred on implementation of the Scheme in the District. - 13.8 Review of expenditure and performance to be done half yearly by State Task Force. - 13.9 The districts have to submit the financial progress of expenditure and Physical report before the release of second installment of the financial year.